Welcome to the first part of our Bolt-Ons series, so-called because we’ll be showing you things that can ‘bolt-on’ to the Domino Clamps.

 Tube clamps come in a variety of sizes for different sized metal tubes: 17.5mm, 21.3mm, 26.9mm, 33.7mm, 42.4mm, 48.3mm and 60.3mm outside diameter.
 (Please note that some manufactures and retailers may quote these numbers slightly differently, give or take 0.2mm, so rest assured if you see tube clamps marked as 33.9mm, they are for the same tube as another company’s 33.7mm.)

 In the future, we'll cover different sizes, types and manufacturers of tube clamps in more detail, but for now, we’ll stick to one type and one size — 48.3mm outside diameter.
-We’ll be using this to show you how to use one or two palm railing style clamps to attach a vertical metal pole to a shipping container, as an alternative to the half coupler solution above.
+We’ll be using this to show you how to use one or two vertical tube clamps to attach a vertical metal pole to a shipping container, as an alternative to the half coupler solution above.

 Using tube clamps to fixing scaffold tube to a container is a lot more aesthetically pleasing than the half coupler option, as well as removing the issue of having the half coupler bolt thread poking out which someone could catch a hand or their clothing on; great for times where the public may be quite close to the installation.
 In addition to this, this method will also work for aluminium tube, which is why it’s our preferred method.